Monarch Fest

 10 AM-2 PM

-Adopt A Caterpillar
+Adopt a Caterpillar

 Raising a monarch of your own is an exciting educational experience, but the most beneficial, impactful route to helping monarchs is to plant native, pesticide-free gardens and increase their habitat.
 Monarch butterflies and other pollinators are essential to environmental and agricultural systems, however they are in decline due to disease, pesticide use and habitat declines.
 To attract and sustain native pollinators, they must have adequate access to food, water, and shelter (just like us!).
 That means the number one way to support them is to create and maintain habitat that provides those three very important things.